kpfefferle/kpfefferle.github.io/_posts/2015-11-01-deploying-ember-to-aws-cloudfront-using-ember-cli-deploy.md

 - I really don't like having to run that ugly CLI command at the end to invalidate my `index.html`, so I'm working on an [ember-cli-deploy plugin](http://ember-cli.github.io/ember-cli-deploy/docs/v0.5.x/plugins/) to automate this step
 - Once I've got the CloudFront invalidation step automated, I plan on creating an [ember-cli-deploy plugin pack](http://ember-cli.github.io/ember-cli-deploy/docs/v0.5.x/plugin-packs/) that contains all of the plugins needed for this deployment strategy

-**UPDATE (11/10/2015):** These two enhancements are [now available](/2015/11/10/introducing-ember-cli-deploy-cloudfront-and-ember-cli-deploy-aws-pack/)!
+**UPDATE (11/10/2015):** These two enhancements are [now available](/2015/11/10/introducing-ember-cli-deploy-cloudfront-and-ember-cli-deploy-aws-pack/)

-**UPDATE (2/9/16):** Updated this post to use CloudFront custom error pages instead of S3 routing rules to handle loading non-root URLs [without a hash-based redirect](https://hashrocket.com/blog/posts/ember-on-s3-with-cloudfront-bash-the-hash).
+**UPDATE (2/9/2016):** Updated this post to use CloudFront custom error pages instead of S3 routing rules to handle loading non-root URLs [without a hash-based redirect](https://hashrocket.com/blog/posts/ember-on-s3-with-cloudfront-bash-the-hash)

+**UPDATE (2/19/2016):** Updated this post to use AWS Certificate Manager to obtain an SSL certificate for CloudFront